Mick Turner: Biography

 Ed Nimmervoll, an Australian rock music journalist, compared his solo effort with his work for the trio "In Dirty Three, alongside the lashings of storm, there's also moody calm.
 That's Mick Turner's part in the equation.
 If music is a sea, Dirty Three is the waves crashing against the rocks in a strong wind.
 Mick Turner's solo music is the water breaking against the rocks, swirling around restlessly trying to find calm, before being thrown back into turbulance by another onslaught."

 Turner has also released two albums with Billey under the moniker, Bonnevill, Travels in Constants, Vol. 2 (1999) and Pelican (2001).
 As well as a single, "Swing Pts.
 1&2" (2000), credited to Tren Brothers & Sister which comprises Turner, White and Billey.
 When Turner performs his solo work, he is accompanied by one of several Melbourne drummers including Ian Wadley (of Bird Blobs), or Marty Brown (from Art of Fighting).

 Turner's third solo album, Moth (2002), was described by Pitchfork's William Bowers as Turner "strikes chords with a kind of rolling, prophetic brush.
 He plucks strings as if he's confidently repairing or cleaning them with nervous tools.
 Yet there's something 'organic' about his leapfrogging tranquilly up the fretboard's stream.
 His arpeggios sound like they're stumbling home from ex-lovers' porches.
 Middle Eastern influences are detectable, but clouded with purposeful imprecisions.
 Here and there the songs seem composed, but Turner's apparently reading from Polaroids instead of sheet music.
 The pieces' only flaw is that they're often abbreviated, as if Turner fliply stopped the tape."

 In November 2013 Turner played at the All Tomorrow's Parties festival in Camber Sands, England.
 His fourth solo album Don't tell the Driver (2013), has guest performances from Caroline Kennedy-McCracken and Oliver Mann.
 Thom Jurek of AllMusic compared it to his previous work, "retains his singular guitar style – an elliptical meld of implied melody gradually coaxed from fingerpicked chords and restrained strummed strings – all told, it's unlike anything he's done before."

 In 2020 Turner formed Mess Esque with Helen Franzmann on vocals.
-Mess Esque released two albums in 2021 "Dream #12" on Bedroom Suck Records Private Eye series and self titled "Mess Esque" on Milk! records in Australia and Drag City Records for rest of the world.
+Mess Esque have released three albums.
+In 2021 they released "Dream #12" on Bedroom Suck Records' Private Eyes series and self titled "Mess Esque" on Milk! records in Australia and Drag City Records for rest of the world.
+In 2025 they released Jay Marie, Comfort Me on Forgotten Song and Drag City.

+In 2025 Turner formed Bleak Squad with Adalita, Mick Harvey and Marty Brown.
+Their debut album, Strange Love, was released in August 2025.

+Turner is a member of Melbourne-based band, Fancy Weapon, with Claire Birchall, Joel Silbersher and Guy Maddison.
+Their debut single, Squid, was released in March 2026.